Mamiglia/notes/content/ARENA/Draft.md

 \end{align}​$$
 This decomposition is useful because the skew-symmetric part always has zero contribution to self-attention ($x W_{skew​} x^T=0$).

-When I tested these components separately, the result was clear.
-The symmetric matrix, $W_{sym}$​, was able to reproduce the full behavior on its own: high off-diagonal attention within semantic blocks and low diagonal self-attention.
-The skew-symmetric part had a negligible effect.
+When we test these components separately, the result is clear.
+The symmetric matrix, $W_{sym}$​, is able to reproduce the full behavior on its own: high off-diagonal attention within semantic blocks and low diagonal self-attention.
+The skew-symmetric part has a negligible effect.

 ![[base_sym_skew_attn.png]]